h3ngk1/web_develop/README.md

 # web_develop
-# All pictures is from Google
+# All pictures is from Google, except logo is created personally
+# develop for more